sleede/fab-manager/README.md

 #### Settings
     RAILS_LOCALE

+Configure Ruby on Rails for l10n.

-Be sure that `config/locales/rails.XX.yml` exists, where `XX` match your configured rails_locale.
+Be sure that `config/locales/rails.XX.yml` exists, where `XX` match your configured RAILS_LOCALE.
 You can find templates of these files at https://github.com/svenfuchs/rails-i18n/tree/rails-4-x/rails/locale.

 Be aware that **this file MUST contain the CURRENCY symbol used to generate invoices** (among other things).